chelahmy/harubi/README.md

 http://example.com/time.php?q=system/gettime
 ```

 Through out the documentation we will use beat() more often then blow() due to the beat() verbosity on query-string-based request, which is clearer to explain.
 Anyway, harubi is not designed for front-endings with pretty urls.
-However, it will not stop people from doing so.
+Yet, it will not stop people from doing so.

 ### Example 2